10 Snakes That Detach Their Tail

 Source: iNaturalist user Lennart Hudel – CC BY 4.0

-This frog-eating species likes Ecuadorian and Peruvian forests, including trails frequented by humans, which are probably the biggest bird base around.
-They primarily stick to the ground, climbing trees sometimes, and investigating small pools where their humming frog prey heavily congregate.
-Olive forest racers lack venom, and therefore have had to evolve different defensive strategies, one being severing its own tail, as a greedy bird grabs an initial hold.
+This frog-eating species is found in Ecuadorian and Peruvian forests, including trails frequented by humans.
+Olive forest racers (Dendrophidion dendrophis) measure up to 118.3cm, and primarily stick to the ground, climbing trees occasionally, and investigating small forest pools where their humming frog prey heavily congregate.

-Like all snakes, the olive forest racer’s tail cannot grow back, leaving them stumpy, yet happily alive to tell the tail.
-This species also utilises camouflage against the forest floor, but a snake’s tail tip is pretty far from its head and it’s hard to control it at all times.
-The smarter snakes manage to chart a course through leaf litter or forest mulch, but there’s always going to be times when there’s less room than they anticipate, and their tail is poking out unexpectedly.
-Sometimes, it’s too late to dash to a new shelter, and a hawk on a nearby branch cocks its head up with sudden interest.
-The snake is in a dead end, and severing its precious tail might be its last hope.
+This species also has strong camouflage against the forest floor, but a snake’s tail tip is pretty far from its head, and it’s hard to control it at all times.
+There’s always going to be times when their tail is poking out unexpectedly, or it’s too late to dash to a shelter, and a cunning hawk on a nearby branch cocks its head up with interest.
+In these situations, the olive forest racer has one final card to play.

 5 Olive marsh snake